wix-playground/dapperdox/docs/author-overlays.md

 ## Prioritising overlays

 There are three ways to overlay a reference page, globally, per-specification or on a page-by-page basis.
-To find an overlay for a page, Swaggerly follows the file patterns defined in the table below **in the order in which they are listed**, using the first one it finds.
+To find an overlay for a page, DapperDox follows the file patterns defined in the table below **in the order in which they are listed**, using the first one it finds.
 For example `sections/{specification-ID}/templates/reference/{api-group}.md` takes precidence over `sections/{specification-ID}/templates/reference/api.md`.